CHILDES English OCSC Corpus

 Project Description

 This corpus was collected in the Language Sciences Research Lab, a working lab embedded inside of a science museum: the Center of Science and Industry in Columbus, Ohio, USA.
 Participants were recruited from the floor of the museum and run in a semi-public space.
 Three distinctive features of the corpus are: (1) an interactive social robot (specifically, a Jibo robot) was present and participated in the sessions for roughly half the children; (2) all children were recorded with a lapel mic generating high quality audio (available through CHILDES), as well as a distal table mic generating low quality audio (available on request) to facilitate strong tests of automated speech processing on the data; and (3) the data were collected in the peri-pandemic period, beginning in the summer of 2021 just after COVID-19 restrictions were being eased and ending in the summer of 2022 – thus providing a snapshot of language development in a distinctive time of the world.
-A YouTUbe video on the Jibo robot is available here .
+A YouTube video on the Jibo robot is available here .

 Demographics

 A total of 303 children contributed data, ranging in age from 4 to 9 years old.
-The OCSC Demographics spreadsheet (linked on this webpage) provides information on their age, gender, race/ethnicity, language background, parents’ educational level, familiarity with robots, reading environment, the noise level during testing, length of the testing session, and the specific role played by the Jibo robot.
+The OCSC Demographics spreadsheet provides information on their age, gender, race/dthnicity, language background, parents’ educational level, familiarity with robots, reading environment, the noise level during testing, length of the testing session, and the specific role played by the Jibo robot.
 It also notes the month and year in which they were tested.
 To summarize briefly, these children are mostly monolingual English speakers (91%), the majority are White (82%), they come from a highly educated background (79% had at least one parent who had earned a Bachelor’s degree or higher and 50% had two parents who did so), and approximately half are female (54%).
 A brief overview of the number of children in each age folder along with their mean age (and range) is shown in Table 1.

 Tasks